-We define non-GAAP net income (loss) attributable to us as net income (loss) before stock compensation expenses, goodwill impairment loss, impairment loss from long-lived assets, impairment loss from other assets and loss from deconsolidation of subsidiaries.
+We define non-GAAP net income (loss) attributable to us as net income (loss) before stock compensation expenses, goodwill impairment loss, impairment loss from long-lived assets, impairment loss from other assets.

-Although stock compensation is an important aspect of the compensation of our employees and goodwill impairment loss, impairment loss from long-lived assets and impairment loss from other assets are important aspects of our operating results of 2021, we exclude them from non-GAAP net income (loss) attributable to us primarily because they are non-cash expenses and are partially discretionary in nature, which is not necessarily indicative of our ongoing business performance.
+Although stock compensation is an important aspect of the compensation of our employees and goodwill impairment loss, impairment loss from long-lived assets and impairment loss from other assets are important aspects of our operating results, we exclude them from non-GAAP net income (loss) attributable to us primarily because they are non-cash expenses and are partially discretionary in nature, which is not necessarily indicative of our ongoing business performance.
 We believe that it is useful to exclude stock compensation expenses for investors to better understand the long-term underlying performance of our core operations and to facilitate comparison of our results to our prior periods and to our peer companies.